-This is used to change the sign of the value.
-WinFrog expects that depths are positive, and that elevation above the water is positive and below is negative.
-Thus elevation has the opposite sign to depth.
-Use this dialog to ensure the sign used is correct.
+This is used to change the sign of the Upward value.
+WinFrog expects that depths are positive.
+That elevation above the water is positive and below is negative.
+And elevation has the opposite sign to depth.
+Use this dialog to ensure the sign is correct.
 The corrected value is saved to the RAW files.